sujinsjlee/Cloud/docs/AWS/cloudFront.md

   - Files are updated in near real-time
   - Read only
   - **Great for dynamic content that needs to be available at low-latency in few regions**

+## origin
+- CloudFront – Origin Groups
+  - To **increase high-availability and do failover**
+  - Origin Group: one primary and one secondary origin
+  - If the primary origin fails, the second one is used